Last updated 14 September 2020

 - site-specific applications—when an applicant does not meet the eligibility criteria for the ERA, where there are no eligibility criteria in existence or the activity is part of a coordinated project being assessed by the Coordinator-General.
 These applications are subject to a whole-of-project assessment and include public notification.
 Standard conditions may be used in these approvals, however, it is likely that site-specific conditions will also be imposed.

-The four stages for applications after 30 March 2013 to an environmental authority for a mining or petroleum activity progress are provided in ch 5 of the Environmental Protection Act:
+There are potentially four stages for applications for an environmental authority for a mining or petroleum activity.
+These are set out in ch 5 of the Environmental Protection Act:

 - application stage